 Meaningful Parenting- Do I want an obedient child?
 Part 2

-So what I am trying to achieve by this?
+So what am I trying to achieve by this?
 It's simple.
 I am trying to raise my child just the way he would be as an adult.
 I am trying to teach him the same things in different ways according to his age.
 By asking him to comply now, how can I expect him not to comply and give in to peer pressure later?
 Am I teaching him to conform to what the powerful parents say?
-The peers turn out very powerful and influential during teenage years.
+The peers turn out very powerful and influential during their teenage years.
 Won’t he comply there to say yes to drugs or unsafe sexual practices?
-I am trying to teach him that it doesn't matter if someone is older, bigger, better or powerful, you always have the right to ask the questions... in school, in college, at the workplace, and in life.
+I am trying to teach him that it doesn't matter if someone is older, bigger, better, or powerful; you always have the right to ask the questions... in school, in college, at the workplace, and in life.
 And why not.
 ‘In doubt, ask’ is what is preached.
 So why to discourage him now?
 He should know how to voice his thoughts, his feelings, his opinions.
-If his non-compliance, asking questions, asking uncomfortable questions is labeled disobedience and I try to enforce it with punishment, spanking, and verbal abuse, I am only setting him for failure later in life.
+Suppose his non-compliance, asking questions, asking uncomfortable questions is labeled disobedience, and I try to enforce it with punishment, spanking, and verbal abuse.
+In that case, I am only setting him for failure later in life.
 What am I teaching him?
-He is a sensitive child who has grand emotions, but I am his first teacher to help him navigate through his emotions rather than label them as ...'gosh, he is sensitive.'
+He is a sensitive child with grand emotions, but I am his first teacher to help him navigate through his feelings rather than label them as ...'
+Gosh, he is sensitive.'
 So are all of us.
-It's just that the ‘WHAT”differs.
+It's just that the 'WHAT' differs.
 What brings out the delicate side of us differs.
-I don't mind emotions; I don't mind sensitivity, I don't mind frustrations taken out in inappropriate ways.
-He didn't come out of the womb worldly wise.
+I don't mind emotions; I don't mind sensitivity; I don't mind frustrations taken out in inappropriate ways.
+He didn't come out of the womb worldly-wise.
 I am there with him.
 I will teach him appropriate ways to handle emotions and deal with people.

 To read Part 1 of the series- 'Do I want an obedient child?' please click on http://www.fourcloverlife.com/2017/04/meaningful-parenting-i-dont-want_8.html